1942

 but when the crystals were exposed to the air

-they started to vaporise and the screaming started.
+they began to vaporise and the screaming started.

 The extractor fans in the ceiling were switched on